Learning Decision Trees Recurrently Through Communication: Experiments

 \subsection{Qualitative Results}

-The main premise of our explainable observer-classifier (XOC) model is that the decision making process is explained by pointing to the tree branch, into which a certain image falls, and by the attribute being chosen at each node.
-By visualizing the tree, the user can get an explainable overview of the internal decision process of the whole classifier.

-We inspect the learned structure of the decision tree by illustrating the splits from our model on AWA2 in Figure~\ref{fig:tree_awa2}, where the left and right sub-tree indicates that the attribute is present or absent respectively.
-The first decision deals with identifying meat-eating animals, separating dogs, bears, cats, big cats, and foxes from all the other animals.
-These categories get further refined with each binary split building a hierarchical clustering that defines the XOC model's decision structure.
-Since the pool of attributes determines the vocabulary of the explanations, it is worth considering different types of attributes depending on the use case, e.g., when one desires to only use visual attributes.

-On the other hand, our introspective observer-classifier (IOC) ablation model does not use the attribute loss, exposing the decision tree structure without assigning a semantic meaning to the decisions.
-Although IOC fails to assign an attribute to each branch, it still provides introspection into the model's intermediate class splits and can be applied on datasets without attribute information.
-Figure~\ref{fig:cifar10} shows the decision tree of IOC when applied on CIFAR-10, where we observe that the model separates the animal classes from the vehicles in the first binary decision.

-Zooming into the decision process on AWA2, we can investigate how our model treats counterfactuals, i.e., negative decisions.
-This is useful for the user as explanations are often contrastive~\cite{hendricks2018grounding}.
-In Figure~\ref{fig:qual_awa2}, when an image is misclassified, we inspect the point in the tree where the error occurred, exposing detailed information of when the image is mistaken to be from another class.
-The lower path corresponds to when the model thinks the attribute is present for a given class.
-Both images follow the same path for five decisions, the error occurs in the sixth decision.
-For the white tiger, our model decides ``no stripes'' and incorrectly classifies it as a lion.
-In addition, our XOC model depicts its current belief of the correct class at any time during the process, i.e., probability plots at every branch.
-This also reveals some critical binary decisions, when the predicted class changes drastically, such as the ``has stripes'' decision.
-This way, a user inspecting the individual rationals can make a more informed decision on the value of the model's predictions.
+Zooming into the decision process of misclassifications on CUB, we investigate how our model treats counterfactual classes which is useful as explanations are often contrastive~\cite{hendricks2018grounding}.
+We provide further qualitative examples revealing the decision tree of our aRDTC model on the fine-grained CUB and the decision tree of our RDTC model on ImageNet without the attributes in the supplementary.

+In Figure~\ref{fig:qual_cub} (Top), we inspect the point in the tree where the error occurred.
+The lower path corresponds to the most probable path taken for birds of class Green Kingfisher.
+Both images follow the same path for four decisions, the error occurs in the fifth decision.
+For the flying bird, our model decides that it ``does not have black wings'' and incorrectly classifies it as a Belted Kingfisher, a closely related class to Green Kingfisher, but without black wings.
+In addition, our model depicts its current belief of the correct class at any time during the process, i.e., probability plots at every branch which reveals some critical binary decisions, when the predicted class changes drastically, such as the ``black wings'' decision.
+This way, a user inspecting our explainable decision tree can make a more informed decision on the value of the prediction of the model.